 My mate Dave painted his kitchen yellow last month.
 Now everyone hangs out there.
 Before, we’d just grab a beer and leave.
 Now we stay for hours chatting rubbish.
 The yellow did that.

 But here’s the thing: too much yellow makes you mental.
-Like proper anxious.
+Like, proper anxious.
 That’s why McDonald’s mixes it with red.
-Stops you going completely barmy from all the brightness.
+Stops you from going completely barmy from all the brightness.

 Also Read – How Home Trends Erase Personal Taste and How to Push Back